About the Prizes

 Institutions submit a short narrative description of an aspect of their work that they believe meets the criteria for the award of a Prize.
 The main test is that it is of high quality, is distinctive and innovative, and brings specific benefits to the institution and public benefit in the wider world.

 Entries are assessed in an independent review process taking several months and involving a wide range of consultations with experts, specialists and organisations in the public and non-governmental sectors.
-A shortlist is considered by the Awards Council of the Trust (trustees, senior officials from across the UK and others) and a list of recommended institutions is presented to The Queen for approval on the Prime Minister’s advice.
+A shortlist is considered by the Awards Council of the Trust (trustees, senior officials from across the UK and others) and a list of recommended institutions is presented to The Monarch for approval on the Prime Minister’s advice.

 The winning entries are formally announced at St James’s Palace in the November of the year of entry.
-Prize-winners receive the award early the following year from senior members of the Royal Family at a ceremony at Buckingham Palace which is modelled on a personal investiture.
+Prize-winners receive the award early the following year from senior members of the Royal Family at a ceremony customarily at Buckingham Palace which is modelled on a personal investiture.
 See CELEBRATING WINNING section.

 The creation of The Queen’s Anniversary Prizes was announced in Parliament in 1993 by the Prime Minister, with Her Majesty Queen Elizabeth II’s consent and with all-party support.
 Prizes in the first round were awarded in 1994 and there have been 14 biennial rounds to date.